 Potential Issues Revealed by Complex Matches

-Allion’s experts have listed some root-causes that could cause the issues, including irrational latencies (Wi-Fi), connection failures (Wi-Fi), inconsistent user experience (Bluetooth), and functionality shortages (Bluetooth), mentioned in the early paragraphs.
-For Wi-Fi interoperability issues, one of the evidences shows that the incompatible designs of broadcast technologies might make the two devices (i.e. P smart assistant & B router) fail to exchange information, causing connection failures.
-They also suggest that, since chipsets of our test beds cover different manufacturers such as Qualcomm, Broadcom, MediaTek, etc., the uninteroperable chipsets could decelerate the connection speed of internet.
-For the inconsistent user experience and functionality shortages during the Bluetooth connections between smart assistants and mobiles phones, evidence shows that it might be caused by the incompatible setting of devices’ Audio-Video Remote Control Profile (AVRCP) and Generic Access Protocol (GAP).
-Nevertheless, these issues could not be discovered during the compliance tests of Wi-Fi and Bluetooth.
+Allion’s experts have listed some root causes of the issues, including irrational latency (Wi-Fi), connection failures (Wi-Fi), inconsistent user experience (Bluetooth®), and functionality shortages (Bluetooth®) mentioned in the early paragraphs.
+For Wi-Fi interoperability issues, evidence shows that the incompatible designs of broadcast technologies might make the two devices (Smart Speaker P and Router B) fail to exchange information, causing connection failures.
+It also suggests that since chipsets of our test beds cover different manufacturers such as Qualcomm, Broadcom, MediaTek, and others, the uninteroperable chipsets could decelerate the connection speed of internet.
+For the inconsistent user experience and functionality shortages during the Bluetooth® connections between smart speakers and mobiles phones, evidence shows that it might be caused by the incompatible setting of devices’ Audio-Video Remote Control Profile (AVRCP) and Generic Access Protocol (GAP).
+Nevertheless, these issues could not be discovered during the compliance tests of Wi-Fi and Bluetooth®.

-In conclusion, we have shared the test results from Allion’s Wi-Fi and Bluetooth interoperability validation and provide some implications by analyzing the issues, including irrational latencies, connection failures, inconsistent user experience, and functionality shortages, caused by poor interoperability of products.
-We argue that, even for the products that have been certified by Wi-Fi and Bluetooth, interoperability issues can occur during the complex matches among the various products in the market.
+In conclusion, we have shared the test results from Allion’s Wi-Fi and Bluetooth® interoperability validation and provide some implications by analyzing the issues, including irrational latency, connection failures, inconsistent user experience, and functionality shortages, caused by poor interoperability of products.
+We argue that, even for the products that have been certified by Wi-Fi and Bluetooth®, interoperability issues can occur during the complex matches among the various products in the market.

-Dedicating to make electronic devices seamlessly integrate into users’ lives, Allion’s experts specialized in revealing interoperability issues by designing complex combinations from the variety of products.
-We are the not only the Authorized Test Lab of Wi-Fi and Bluetooth, but our Device Library also features thousands of products, including wireless routers, mobile phones, IoT devices.
+Dedicated to seanmlessly integrating electronic devices into users’ lives, Allion’s experts specialize in finding interoperability issues by designing complex combinations from a variety of products.
+We are not only the Authorized Test Lab of Wi-Fi and Bluetooth®, but our device library also features thousands of products, including wireless routers, mobile phones, and IoT devices.
 We further provide technical consultations and debugging support.
 The one-stop solution will thus allow vendors to reduce delays and uncertainties during the manufacturing process.

 Let us know if you are interested in any of our service: firstname.lastname@example.org